-In four weeks, you'll learn to identify your strengths as a writer—and how to capitalize on those strengths in pursuit of publishing success.
+In this two-week intensive, you'll learn to identify your strengths as a writer—and how to capitalize on those strengths in pursuit of publishing success.

 Where: Online — Available everywhere!